Qiskit/documentation/README.md

 ### Operation

-To display a qasm operation (like a not gate), you can use the `Operation` component
+To display a qasm operation (like a not gate), you can use the `Operation` component:

 ```mdx
 <Operation name="x" />